andyatkinson/andyatkinson.github.io/book-contest.md

 title: Book Giveaways
 ---

-## Win a signed paperback at Rails World or ebook!
+## Win a paperback at Rails World or an ebook!

-Win one a paperback copy of [High Performance PostgreSQL for Rails](/pgrailsbook) in person at Rails World 2024.
+Win a paperback copy of [High Performance PostgreSQL for Rails](/pgrailsbook) in person at Rails World 2024.
 Must be present to win.
 Optional: get it signed!

 Can't attend?
 We'll be giving away 3 ebook copies.